doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 Unlike Theme classes, Local styles can only be used in the Web Forms in which they are created.

+To create a local CSS class, click the "+" button and enter a name.
+Then, you can manually edit the css class using the editing pane.

 ### Properties Panel

 The properties panel gives you extremely granular control over your elements.